izabera/rei/readme.md

 rei
 ===

-a c++23 dialect for rapid prototyping with fast rebuilds
+rei is a c++23 dialect for rapid prototyping with fast rebuilds